Daewoo Lacetti: Pakistan

 Nexus Automotive, importers and assemblers of General Motors and Daewoo vehicles in Pakistan, sold the car as Chevrolet Optra.
 It was available in three variants: 1.6-liter SE and LS and the 1.8-liter CDX.
 SE trim models came with manual transmission only, whilst LS and CDX models came with five-speed manual or four-speed automatic transmissions.
 Sales however, were poor as Chevrolet was a recent entrant in Pakistan market, without many dealerships, and it was not sold for long.

 Japan

-In Japan, Suzuki briefly distributed the Lacetti as the Chevrolet Optra wagon.
+In Japan, Suzuki briefly distributed the Lacetti as the Chevrolet Optra sedan and wagon.
 It was available in two trim levels, the LS and the LT.
 Both came with either a five-speed manual or 4-speed automatic transmission with a console shift.
-The Optra Wagon was powered by a 1.6 or 1.8-liter engine.
+The Optra Wagon was powered by a 1.6 or 1.8-liter engine and filled a gap in Suzuki's lineup; they had not had a station wagon since the Cultus Wagon was discontinued in 2002.
 For model years 2004 and 2005 the Lacetti sedan was also sold in Japan as the Chevrolet Optra LT.

-The Optra was limited in sales due to the exterior dimensions exceeding 1700 mm, thereby causing Japanese owners to pay a yearly tax for a vehicle that exceeds Japanese dimension regulations.
+The official model codes for the two models were GH-NA19Z (sedan) and GH-NA35Z (wagons).
+The Optra was hindered in sales due to the exterior width exceeding 1700 mm, thereby causing Japanese owners to pay a higher yearly tax for a vehicle that exceeds Japanese dimension regulations.